Who We Are

 - We do evaluations of school science departments and implementations of new teaching programmes

-- We have published textbooks, Science for All Grades 4-9 and another series, Technology for All Grades 4-9.
-These are available only in electronic format
+- We publish textbooks, Science for All Grades 4-9 and another series, Technology for All Grades 4-9

 - We develop materials for other curriculum organisations that use print and video